-ARIBA roles are how the system determines what functions a user can perform in the different modules within ARIBA.
-If you are a current employee with a UW Net ID you will automatically have access to many features in Aribawithin a few days of being hired (some exceptions apply, see chart below).
+Ariba roles are how the system determines what functions a user can perform in the different modules within Ariba.
+If you are a current employee with a UW Net ID you will automatically have access to many features in Ariba within a few days of being hired (some exceptions apply).
 Additional roles are set up in ASTRA by the Authorizer for each department.
-It is important to note that different modules in ARIBA offer different roles.
-Knowing what roles apply to which module, and what roles you the user have, will make for a smooth transaction when using the ARIBA functionality.
+It is important to note that different modules in Ariba offer different roles.
+Knowing what roles apply to which module, and what roles you the user have, will make for a smooth transaction when using the Ariba functionality.

-These roles are straightforward, however they often do not provide enough review for departments who are cautious about how their funds are used.
+These roles are straightforward, however they may not provide enough review for departments who are cautious about how their funds are used.
 Additional roles are available for the different modules to facilitate extra review.
-See the chart below to discover which modules have which roles and any restrictions to be aware of.

 Roles applicable to Ariba modules that are not assigned by ASTRA:

 - Preparer- The person who initiates the transaction

-* Current employees are eligible to access ARIBA, including both active employees and employees on leave.
-If you are a student or affiliate without access to ARIBA, you must have your Administrator email email@example.com to request access.
-Access is only granted for a maximum period of one year.
+Current employees are eligible to access Ariba, including both active employees and employees on leave.
+If you are a student without access to Ariba, you must have your Administrator complete the Ariba Access Request form and your Administrator must renew the request for access annually.

 To view the Buying (Ariba Catalog, Non-Catalog, and Blanket Purchase Orders) table, click here.